uschpc/Running-DL-Applications/README.md

 ```

 ```
+This is for explaining how to build a simple Convolutioanl Layer in PyTorch.
 Note: nn.Conv2d(1, 32, 3, 1): This is creating a 2D convolutional layer.
 Here’s a breakdown of the arguments:
 (a) 1: The number of input channels.
 This could be 1 for a grayscale image, 3 for a color image (RGB), etc.
 (b) 32: The number of output channels (i.e., the number of filters or kernels).
 This means that the output of this convolutional layer will have 32 feature maps.